 While staring at piles of boxes and stacked up furniture can leave you feeling overwhelmed, take it one step at a time.
 Start by measuring your new space to determine the best layout for all your belongings.
 Determine where bookshelves, couches, chairs, desks, and beds will go.
 Once you have the furniture in place, you can begin unpacking your belongings.

-If you followed our organization tips from above, open up your spreadsheet of belongings and determine which numbered boxes are a high priority.
+If you followed our organization tips, open up your spreadsheet of belongings and determine which numbered boxes are a high priority.
 If any boxes are in the wrong room, move them to the appropriate place.

 Pro Tip: Part of moving into a new home is understanding what the expectations are for you in this new place.
 Read over your lease thoroughly and be sure you clearly understand what responsibilities you have to your landlord.
 When in doubt, contact your landlord for clarification.
 This will help your transition to a new property go smoothly without any misunderstandings between you and your new landlord.